Hold the NSW Government to Account

 In November 2019, a member of the NSW Government issued a denial on behalf of the Transport Minister.
 But during NSW Budget Estimates in March 2020, the Transport Minister admitted to having created a video for the "Locals for Metro Southwest".

-Information released by Office of Premier on 14 August 2020 (2 days prior to the Premier's secret ICAC hearing) about the Locals for Metro Southwest
+Information released by Office of Premier on 14 August 2020 (2 days prior to the Premier's secret ICAC hearing for Operation Keppel).

 More information about the "Locals for Metro Southwest" and representatives can be viewed below: